tatarin0/CopyrightMe/README.md

 ## Usage
 To specify copyright text, make sure you add `"copyright_text": "your text goes here"` in your user preferences.
 Go to Preferences > Settings - User, which would open `Preferences.sublime-settings` file

-You can also execute the copyright command via menubat the top Tools > Copyrightme
+You can also execute the copyright command via menu at the top of the window: Tools > Copyrightme

 By default, keyboard shortcut to insert copyright information is ``command + .`` for Mac or ``control + .`` for Windows.